CloudHealth/cht_api_guide/account_api.md

 ## Discovered Read-only Fields

 * `amazon_name`: Display name from within Amazon
 * `owner_id`: AWS Id.
-Discovered if authentication credentials are provided
+Discovered from authentication credentials.
+Must be unique.
 * `account_type`: `Consolidated`, `Linked`, `Standalone`, `Unknown` - Discovered from analyzing the DBR
 * `vpc_only`: If the account can only create assets in a VPC.
 Discovered if authentication credentials are provided
 * `cluster_name`: The payer account's name.